NVIDIA/spark-rapids/docs/dev/shims.md

   public spark3xx-common spark330
 ```

-This will produce three DOT files for each "archive" with directed edges for am
+This will produce three DOT files for each "archive" with directed edges for
 a class in the archive to a class either in this or another archive.

 Looking at an output file, e.g. `/tmp/jdeps330/spark3xx-common.dot`,